YouChange/3D-TC2/README.md

 python TC2.py --data ./data/nuscenes/mini/ --version v1.0-mini --modelpath model.pth --net MotionNet --savepath log
 ```

-If you find `model.pth` corrupted, please download one from MotionNet official website: https://github.com/pxiangwu/MotionNet .
+Note: If you find `model.pth` corrupted, please download one from MotionNet official website: https://github.com/pxiangwu/MotionNet .

 #### 6. Further exploration
-These are some potential directions you might want to further explore:
+There are some potential directions you might want to further explore:

 - **Temporal attacks**.
 If you want to perform stress tests on the motion predictor, you can also poison historical scenes to perform consecutive/temporal attacks.
 To do that, you can select more scenes from the **temporally attacked dataset** to ensure historical scenes are poisoned to influence motion predictions for the current scene.

 - **Other motion predictors**.
-Other pretrained motion predictors such as FlowNet3D(https://github.com/xingyul/flownet3d), PointFlowNet(https://github.com/aseembehl/pointflownet) and HPLFlowNet(https://github.com/laoreja/HPLFlowNet) are also good replacements for MotionNet.
+Other motion predictors such as FlowNet3D(https://github.com/xingyul/flownet3d), PointFlowNet(https://github.com/aseembehl/pointflownet) and HPLFlowNet(https://github.com/laoreja/HPLFlowNet) are also good replacements for MotionNet.

 ## Reference